-- (1) By testing other models that were not tested by the developer, the evaluator confirms that the differences between the models are those of hardware performance (i.e., processing speed) only, and the differences do not affect the behavior of the security functions. - (2) It is confirmed that the testing conducted by the developer for the older version of the TOE can be used as the testing for the current TOE. - (3) It is confirmed that there will be no effect on the TOE functions including those for the one remaining fax line even if the optional fax board is not installed. - (4) In terms of the sampling of the developer testing, the evaluator performs the same testing as the developer testing performed, by extracting test items so that all TSFI and security functions are included. - (5) In the developer testing, there are some interfaces that were not rigorously tested to examine the behavior of the security functions, so the evaluator confirms the behavior using the parameters that were not yet tested.
+- (1) By testing other models that were not tested by the developer, the evaluator confirms that the differences between the models are those of hardware performance (i.e., processing speed) only, and the differences do not affect the behavior of the security functions. - (2) The evaluator confirms that the testing conducted by the developer for the older version of the TOE can be used as the testing for the current TOE. - (3) The evaluator confirms that there will be no effect on the TOE functions including those for the one remaining fax line even if the optional 2nd fax board is not installed. - (4) There are functions that the TOE does not possess while similar products possess.
+The evaluator confirms that no such functions exist in the TOE. - (5) In terms of the sampling of the developer testing, the evaluator performs the same testing as the developer testing performed, by extracting test items so that all TSFI and security functions are included. - (6) In the developer testing, there are some interfaces that were not rigorously tested to examine the behavior of the security functions, so the evaluator confirms the behavior using the parameters that were not yet tested.